 The Triton Project includes schematics for a 3D-printed headset and a desktop app for launching AR content onto the headset.
 Atlee included a full bill-of-materials including sites where you can buy the hardware you can't print, like the LCD screen and head strap.
 The headset takes input using a Leap Motion sensor for hand-tracking, and content is overlayed in your field-of-view by angling the screen towards two pieces of reflective plastic.

-Atlee told Input that he hopes the Triton could become the go-to headset for hackers and developers to experiment with cutting edge ideas.
+Atlee told Input that he hopes the Triton could become the go-to headset for hackers and developers to experiment with cutting edge ideas free from the restrictions of Oculus or another proprietary platform.

 Facebook claims that its AR glasses will be as comfortable to wear as regular glasses.
 The tech is almost there and, once it is, applications like heads-up navigation and gaming will doubtless become commonplace.
-But in the interim, Atlee's project is a great, open-sourced solution for anyone who wants to start working on those ideas right now without shelling out hundreds of dollars for a ready-made product or supporting Facebook.
+But Atlee's project is a great, open-sourced solution for anyone who wants to start working on those ideas right now without shelling out hundreds of dollars for a ready-made product or supporting a closed ecosystem like Facebook.
+The Triton Project shows a potential way forward for AR where profit incentives don't limit what's possible based on a corporate agenda and need to please investors.

 In the future, Atlee hopes to update the Triton to make it more comfortable and integrate more sensors.
 You could help him do that if you're so inclined.